 Missouri is essentially surrounded by states that have already legalized sports betting.
 Seven of its eight border states allow retail sportsbooks, online wagering, or both.
 Oklahoma is the only holdout, and lawmakers there plan to revive a bill next year to permit the activity.

-Proponents of legalizing Missouri sports betting include licensed operators, the state’s casinos, and major professional sports teams.
+Proponents of legalizing sports betting include licensed operators, the state’s casinos, and major professional sports teams.
 They’re considering the ballot process after seeing bills fail to make it out of the state legislature.
 In recent years, House lawmakers have passed measures to allow wagering.
 Still, those have been blocked repeatedly in the Senate, with opponents using the state’s filibuster rules to hold up the legislation.

 State Sen. Denny Hoskins, R-Warrensburg, says he wants to legalize sports betting but also supports allowing video lottery terminals to operate across the state.
 That’s a measure opposed by casino operators.